Forecasting Arctic Temperatures With Quantile Machine Learning: Data

 The complete dataset forms a multiple time series, making temporal dependence a potential complication.
-Split samples are commonly disjoint subsets chosen \emph{at random} from the data available, but that is likely to obscure any temporal dependence \parencite[sec.~5.8]{Hyndman2021}.
-A key requirement for the 2022 and 2024 holdout samples is that the same physical processes apply during the identical months of 2022, 2023, and 2024; data for all three years are treated as random realizations from the same underlying joint probability distribution.
-Nonetheless, Arctic amplification may affect this comparability, an issue examined empirically in Section~5.2.
+Split samples are commonly disjoint subsets created by \emph{random sampling} from the data available, but that is likely to obscure any temporal dependence \citep[sec.~5.8]{Hyndman2021}.
+A key requirement is that the same physical processes apply during the identical months of 2022, 2023, and 2024; data for all three years are treated as random realizations from the same underlying joint probability distribution.
+Nonetheless, the pace of Arctic amplification may affect this comparability, an issue examined empirically in Section~5.2.